gpadolina/TimeSeries-notes/TimeSeries/07 - ExponentialSmoothing.md

 Using the average method, all future forecasts are equal to a simple average of the observed data.
 Hence, the average method assumes that all observations are of equal importance and gives them equal weights when generating forecasts.

+We often want something between these two extremes.
+For example, it may be sensible to attach larger weights to more recent observations than to observations from the distant past.
+This is exacctly the concept behind simple exponential smoothing.
+Forecasts are calculated using weighted averages, where the weights decrease exponentially as observations come from further in the past - the smallest weights are associated with the oldest observations.